He Waka Eke Noa

 What is He Waka Eke Noa?

 He Waka Eke Noa was announced in October 2019 as a five-year partnership between the Government, primary sector organisations and Māori to develop that system.
-The alternative is for agriculture to come into the ETS through a charge at the processor level.

 - A system for reporting on-farm emissions